 People analytics, also known as HR analytics and workforce analytics, is the use of people-data in analytical processes to solve business problems.
-People analytics uses both people-data, collected by HR systems (such as payroll, absence management) and business information (for example, operations performance data).
-At its core, people analytics enables HR practitioners and employers to gain insights into their workforce, HR policies and practices, with a focus on the human capital element of the workforce, and can ultimately inform more evidence-based decision making.
+People analytics uses people-data, collected by HR systems (such as payroll, absence management) as well as business information (for example, operations performance data).
+People analytics provides people professionals and their stakeholders with insights about their workforce, HR policies and practices.
+Ultimately people analytics can help to improve evidence-based decision making.

 What is people analytics?